 • Support domestic car manufacturers if there is evidence other countries are breaking global trade rules

-🏁 Fifth Place: Reform UK
+🏁 Reform UK

 The least amount of commitments among all main party manifestos, and most concerningly a commitment to scrap the ZEV mandate.